HiPhish/msgpack-racket/README.rst

 .. default-role:: code

 This is an implementation of MessagePack_ written in Racket_.
-Currently only de-serialisation is implemented, I am still in the process of poking my way through Racket.
-I still need to write serialisation, provide full testing, and package is as a proper Racket library.
+Currently only de-serialisation is implemented, I am still in the process of poking my way through Racket, see below for caveats.

 .. _MessagePack: http://msgpack.org/
 .. _Racket: http://racket-lang.org/